hernanimedeiros/task-list-php-crud-pdo/readme.md

 # Task List written in PHP, a simple CRUD using PDO
 *A simple app for studie pruposes.
-Do not use this project in production.*
+Do not use this project in production.
+Created in the third quarter of 2020*

-## Creation
-Third quarter of 2020

 ## Installation
 In this exercicie, I used my favourite environment for PHP development: the Docker LAMP [Devilbox](https://devilbox.readthedocs.io/).